Task-Aware Low-Light Enhancement for Robotics [GitHub]

 -

-In this project, we developed an image segmentation algorithm based in the theory of entropy.
+In this project, I developed an image segmentation algorithm based in the theory of entropy.

 The primary objective was to effectively categorize an image into three distinct brightness regions: dark, normal, and bright.